scorpio-id/pki/README.md

 # PKI
-Scorpio ID's PKI Service is a configurable **X509 Certificate Authority** management tool implemented in Go with native support to handle CSRs and PKCS#12 using OAuth2.
+Scorpio ID's PKI Service is a configurable **X509 Certificate Authority** management tool implemented in Go with native support to handle CSRs and PKCS#12 with additional support for OAuth2.

 Once properly configured, running this service exposes a series of endpoints in which a client or service requests to receive a valid X509 Certificate issued and signed by this CA.